Baluf/anchor/README.md

 ## Introduction

 Anchor spreadsheet management server provides multiple capabilitis.<br>With this tool you can optimise your work with sheets, create, edit and save.<br>
-Below you can get more details of the usage.<br>The server is written in python 3.9 and use Flask infrastructure.
+Below you can get more details of the usage :relaxed: .<br>The server is written in python 3.9 and use Flask infrastructure.

 ## Features